 Although if you find yourself in Rome during a snowfall, head to the Pantheon to witness the brilliance of snow falling straight through the dome into the interior, it’s truly a special experience.

 Make sure that no matter what part of the winter you visit Rome in, you are still fully prepared with layers of clothing.
-At night you may need a coat, scarf, hat, and gloves, but throughout the day the sun can be strong enough to just keep you in a shirt.
+At night you may need a coat, scarf, hat, and gloves, but throughout the day in Rome, the sun can be strong enough to just keep you in a shirt.

 Which Month to visit Rome in Winter?